William Martin CofE Schools and Nursery

-- We believe that through their education, all children should experience ‘Life in all its fullness’ John 10: 10, by inspiring high aspirations in every child and giving them every opportunity to become the very best that they can be.
+- Provide all our children with the opportunity to experience ‘Life in all its fullness’ John 10: 10, by inspiring high aspirations in every child and giving them every chance to become the very best that they can be.

-- We use our carefully chosen Core Christian Values of Respect, Trust, Responsibility, Compassion, Forgiveness, Justice and Peace to help children build character that will give them a strong foundation for their future.
+- Use our carefully chosen Core Christian Values of Responsibility, Friendship, Perseverance, Justice, Courage and truthfulness to help children build character that will give them a strong foundation for their future.

-- We seek to celebrate difference in a community which is founded on mutual respect.
+- To celebrate difference and individuality within our community which is founded on mutual respect.

-- We strive to create a deep sense of well-being, self-belief and self-respect in all.
+- We strive to create a deep sense of well-being, self-belief, self-discipline and self-respect and positive attitudes in every child.

 - We want every child to learn in an environment where they feel safe to share their opinions, try new things and learn from their mistakes.

-- We aim to inspire a life-long love of learning.
+- We aim to inspire independence and a life-long love of learning.

 - We seek to foster an enquiring approach to life, where children think carefully about ‘Big Questions’ and ask questions of their own.